LineaLabs/lineapy/CONTRIBUTING.md

 To build the container, run `make build`
 To open bash within the container, run `make bash`.
 One can either use bash for dev or can connect to remote runtimes inside a container using extensions available for the editor of choice.

-Before committing, please add appropriate tests and ensure all tests are working using `make test`.
-In case a snapshot needs updating, you can use `make test args="--snapshot-update"` to update snapshots.
-Individual tests can be run using `make test args="<path_to_test_file>"`.
-Additionally, linting and typechecks can be done using `make lint` and `make typecheck` respectively.

 ## Debugging (in VSC)